Thursday, May 7, 2015

 Photo by New York Times.

-Bianca: Yes.
+Bianca: Yes, I do.
 I see trans rockers, writers, composers, directors, and producers.
 We have always been here, but we seem to be getting more attention.

 Bianca: I love Transparent.
 My pal Laverne Cox is doing wonderful work both as an actress and a public speaker.
 She’s on fire!
 And having Janet Mock host her own show on MSNBC?
 Wow!
 I love when a script ‘touches’ on trans issues but doesn’t focus solely on them.
 Bury those tired old tropes!